ATM2100/GuidedWalkThroughOfLinux/cheat_sheet.md

 ### Exercise cat and redirection
 Start in the `~/exercises/catRedirection` directory.

 a) Check the contents of `testfile.txt`.
-I recommend using the `cat` command to see the contents of the file.
+I recommend using the `cat` command to view the file's contents.
-b) Let's say you decided that you want to add text to the file.
-In preparation of making a mistake, make a copy of `testfile.txt`.
-As long as you copy the file to a backup, that is fine, but I recommend that you try and come up with two different ways to copy the file.
+b) Let's say you decided to add text to the file.
+In preparation for making a mistake, make a copy of `testfile.txt`.
+As long as you copy the file to a backup, that is fine, but I recommend that you try to come up with two different ways to copy the file.
 c) Use the `cat` command and redirection to add text to `testfile.txt`, without deleting anything that is already there.
 When you are done, don't forget to use `ctrl+c`.
-d) Use `cat` and redirection to make `testfile.txt` match what ever the backup you made.
+d) Use `cat` and redirection to make `testfile.txt` match whatever backup you made.
 The end result should be exactly how `testfile.txt` was originally.

 ```
 $ cat testfile.txt